-CFR 982.355(c)(9); Notice PIH 2016-09 • If the portable family was not already receiving assistance in the initial PHA's tenant-based program, the initial PHA must determine whether the family is income eligible for admission to the receiving PHA's voucher program under the RHA's income limits. - If an applicant family is not income eligible in the area to which the family wishes to move, the initial PHA must deny the move and inform the family that it may not move to the area in question.
-If an applicant family is not income eligible in th area to which the family wishes to move, the ini PHA must deny the move and inform the family
+CFR 982.355(c)(9); Notice PIH 2016-09 • If the portable family was not already receiving assistance in the initial PHA's tenant-based program, the initial PHA must determine whether the family is income eligible for admission to the receiving PHA's voucher program under the RHA's income limits.
+If an applicant family is not income eligible in the area to which the family wishes to move, the initial PHA must deny the move and inform the family that it may not move to the area in question.
+Income eligibility is not redetermined when a participant family (a family that is already under a

-- Income eligibility is not redetermined when a participant family (a family that is already under a HAP contract) exercises portability. - Once a family informs the initial PHA of their desire to move under portability and where they want to move, the initial PHA determines the family's eligibility to move, based on the initial PHA's policies.
+HAP contract) exercises portability.
+Once a family informs the initial PHA of their desire to move under portability and where they want to move, the initial PHA determines the family's eligibility to move, based on the initial PHA's policies.